 D-4.1.3 The steady pressure difference in the U-tube manometer is 9 cm with a manometric liquid (kerosine oil) of specific gravity 0.82.
 The corresponding pressure gauge reading on the instrument is then marked on a scale placed beside it.
 For subsequent readings of the flow gauge, the air suction through the valve Y should be controlled so as to give this particular valve of steady pressure on the pressure gauge manometer of the instrument.

-D-4.2 Calibration of the flow gauge manometer
+D-4.2 Calibration of the flow gauge manometer.

 D-4.2.1 Take a vertically mounted rotameter (a flowmeter having a rotating indicator of airflow) and connect a rubber tubing at the lower end.
 Clamp on the rubber tubing a screw clip to regulate air flow through the rotameter.